From this Stack Overflow thread:

 git ls-files --others --exclude-standard

-branch onto the current branch, without committing them.
+git merge --squash my-feature brings in changes from the my-feature branch onto the current branch, without committing them.

 git tag --sort=-creatordate --list "v-dev-*" | head -n1

-we sort the tags in descending creation date. head -n1
+Only lists tags matching the v-dev-* pattern (e.g. v-dev-0.1.0).
+With -creatordate we sort the tags in descending creation date. head -n1 picks up the first line from that output.

 git tag | grep "v-dev-*" | xargs -n1 -I{} git push origin :{}